openalea/openalea/README.txt

 OpenAlea.Catalog
 ----------------

-OpenAlea.Catalog groups libraries of nodes useable in Visualea
+OpenAlea.Catalog groups libraries of logical components for common use.

 License